S6-BikePack/rider-service/README.md

 Building the project requires Go 1.18.

-This project requires a PostgreSQL compatible database with a database named `user` and a RabbitMQ server.
+This project requires a PostgreSQL compatible database with a database named `rider` and a RabbitMQ server.
 The easiest way to setup the project is to use the Docker-Compose file from the infrastructure repository.

 <!-- Running Tests -->